marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Syllabus

+Note that the syllabus is subject to change at anytime, so check back often.
+This is so I can offer you a more polished experience by adjusting to your performance and feedback as we go along.

 Below each topic I've listed a few links to additional information.
 If you happen to know of a particularly good resource that is not listed, please let me know about it and share it with your fellow students on the course's Canvas discussion board.

 * Course overview and introduction to the Python and Jupyter ecosystem